 East Grants Ridge is a naturally half-sectioned scoria cone exposed in Lobo Canyon just north and outside of Grants, New Mexico.
 The cone and its dark scoria sit on top of brilliant white ignimbrites from a nearby earlier rhyolite dome, making it esier to see.
 The massive basaltic "plug" actually narrows down to a small dike only a meter or two wide at the base of the cliff shown here.
 Photo L. Crumpler

-New Mexico Centennial Stamp (Santa Clara and Cerro Guadalupe volcanic necks) Contrary to the official description, Cabezon Peak is no where visible in this scene.
-The original painting is a serigraph by artist Doug West.
+The New Mexico Centennial Stamp (Cerro Santa Clara and Cerro Guadalupe volcanic necks) Contrary to the official description, Cabezon Peak is no where visible in this scene!
+The original painting is a serigraph by silk screen artist Doug West.

 Annular Eclipse, May 20, 2012 as seen through peaks on the flank of Cerro Guadalupe Photo L. Crumpler